eclipse-langium/langium-website/content/docs/grammar-language.md

 AbstractDefinition:
 	Definition | DeclaredParameter;
 ```
 The parser rule `AbstractDefinition` will not create an object of type AbstractDefinition.
-Instead, it calls either the `Definition` or `DeclaredParameter` parser rule which will create an object of type Definition or DeclaredParameter respectively.
+Instead, it calls either the `Definition` or `DeclaredParameter` parser rule which will be responsible for creating an object of a given type (or call other parser rules if they are unassigned rule calls themselves).

 #### Assigned Actions
-The parser is built using Chevrotain which implements a LL(k) parsing algorithm (left-to-right).
+The parser is built using [Chevrotain](https://github.com/chevrotain/chevrotain) which implements a LL(k) parsing algorithm (left-to-right).
 By definition, a LL(k) grammar cannot have rules containing left recursion.

 Consider the following:
 ```